Veda2254/Circuit-diagram-inspector/README.md

 2. **Set Cabinet ID**: Click "🆔 Set Cabinet ID" to enter the cabinet identifier (e.g., X-11-1)
 3. **Inspect Components**:
    - **Left Click** on components that are correct → Green checkmark appears
-   - **Right Click** on errors → Select error type from menu → Yellow marker appears
+   - **Right Click** on errors → Enter component name (e.g., "F1 fuse", "Wire X3-5") → Select error type from menu → Yellow marker appears
 4. **Navigate**: Use "◀ Prev" and "Next ▶" buttons to move between pages
 5. **Zoom**: Use "🔍+" and "🔍-" for detailed inspection
 6. **Save Work**: Click "💾 Save Annotations" to save your progress